Court: Michigan voters will decide redistricting proposal

 "The court's decision upholds our right as citizens to petition our government for positive change," Katie Fahey, founder and executive director of Voters Not Politicians, said in a statement.
 She said the measure would "bring the redistricting process out in the open, adding that "it's time voters choose their politicians, not the other way around."

-The legal challenge was brought by Citizens Protecting Michigan's Constitution, an organization connected with the state Chamber of Commerce.
-Though Fahey said the redistricting proposal is nonpartisan and supported by Democrats, Republicans and independents, the Michigan Republican Party has said the ballot drive is led by a "Democrat front group" with no Republican leaders.
+The legal challenge was brought by Citizens Protecting Michigan's Constitution, a group connected with the state Chamber of Commerce.
+Though Fahey said the redistricting proposal is supported by Democrats, Republicans and independents, the Michigan Republican Party has said the ballot drive is led by a "Democrat front group" and has no GOP leaders.

 An Associated Press statistical analysis of the 2016 election results found that Michigan's state House districts had one of the largest Republican tilts in the nation, trailing only South Dakota's.
 The AP used an "efficiency gap" analysis to measure potential gerrymandering — the same statistical tool later cited in a lawsuit that alleges Michigan's legislative districts are unconstitutional.